 Forex Trading vs Stock Trading, In this article we will help you decide which of these two markets is more suitable for you as a trader.

 Active investors with an internet connection have almost instant access to a wide range of trading tools, from stocks and industrials to futures and forex.
 While the markets are all somewhat interconnected, there are stark differences between them.

 That is why when deciding which market to trade in, all of the differences and similarities need to be examined before making the right decision.
-It’s also very important to know yourself and which trading style you’ll be bringing to whichever market you decide to jump into.
+It’s very important to know yourself and which trading style you’ll be bringing to the table in whichever market you decide to jump into.

-In addition to understanding yourself and your trading style, the other main factor in determining which market is right usually rests on an investor’s risk tolerance.
+In addition to understanding yourself and your trading style, the other main factor in determining which market is right usually rests on your risk tolerance.

 If you’re more of a buy-and-hold type of investor, stocks are probably better for your style.
-However, if you’re a short term trader who doesn’t mind volatility, markets like forex might be more your thing.
+However, if you’re a short-term trader who doesn’t mind volatility, markets like forex might be more your thing.